 With more options available today, you can get a checking account that doesn’t require a minimum balance to avoid the fees.

 So before you choose a new bank, make sure to do a little research on any and all fees associated with the account.
-NerdWallet has a great list that compares checking accounts from various institutions, including online-only banks.
+To help you get started, here’s a list of the best fee-free checking accounts.

 6. Foreign Transaction Fees

 Before you travel outside the United States, make sure your credit card doesn’t charge foreign transaction fees, because they can really add up.
-Most credit card issuers charge 3% if you use their card outside the United States.
+Most credit card issuers charge 3% if you use their cards outside the U.S.

 Using ATMs abroad is the most effective way to get money when traveling.
 But some banks will charge a foreign currency rip-off fee that can be as high as $9 or $10 per transaction!

-If you’re with a big bank, check to see if they’re part of any alliance where you can use ATMs fee-free in other countries.
-Simply tell them what country you’re going to and they can tell you if there’s a fee-free alliance partner bank there.
+If you’re with a big bank, check to see if it’s part of any alliance where you can use ATMs fee-free in other countries.
 You can also get fee-free ATM transactions abroad with most Capital One cards.